okalangkenneth/okalangkenneth/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 💼 &nbsp; Working as a freelancer
+- 💼 &nbsp; Working as a freelancer.
+Currently working on a person project on microservices.
+- 🔭 I completed working on atenity.com modifying the code as per specifications.
+- 👯 I’m looking to collaborate on projects as a backend developer.
+- 💬 Ask me about development of the functions that allow data to flow between the server and the users.
+- 📫 How to reach me: okalang.ok@gmail.com
 - ✍️ &nbsp; Blog Writing as hobbies/side hustles.

 <h3> 🛠 &nbsp;Tech Stack</h3>